Dieting? Working out? Still can’t shift the pounds? Here are 3 ways to permanently reduce fat, according to an expert

-Basically, there are three methods here: Kybella injections, cryolipo or traditional liposuction.
+Basically, there are three main ways to permanently reduce fat : Kybella injections, cryolipo or traditional liposuction.

 Old School Reduction: Liposuction

-The battle between dermatologists and cosmetic surgeons has raged for decades over who best to advice on practices with dermatologist gaining ground with ease of in-office procedures over expensive hospital settings although now almost all liposuction cases are walk in walk out day cases. (make sure your doctors operating room is accredited and fully inspected).
+Dermatologists and cosmetic surgeons have battled for decades over who is best for lipo.
+Dermatologists are gaining ground on this issue, though.
+Why?
+Well, it’s easier to get in-office procedures from them, compared to the plastic surgeon’s expensive hospital settings.
+That said, now almost all liposuction cases are simple day cases.
+Just make sure your doctor’s operating room is accredited and fully inspected.

-Thoughts on post lipo binding or girdling vary but most doctors recommend 4- 6 weeks of compression garments to help control swelling and helps skin with contraction.
-The compression garment is used to help control the swelling and minimize bruising.
+Thoughts on post lipo binding or girdling vary.
+But most doctors recommend 4- 6 weeks of compression garments to help control swelling and helps skin with contraction.
+The compression garment is used to help control the swelling and minimise bruising.
 Not a red carpet look, and this kind of surgery is far from pain free, but grin and bear it for a smoother contour.

-Experts say that the best liposuction candidates are those who have good skin tone and elasticity, where the skin molds itself into new contours.
-People whose skin lacks elasticity may end up with loose-looking skin in areas where the procedure was done.
+Experts say that the best liposuction candidates are those who have good skin tone and elasticity, where the skin moulds itself into new contours.
+People whose skin lacks elasticity may end up with loose-looking skin where the procedure was done.

 All images: plasticsurgery.org